lockss/lockss-rtd-manual/docs/appendix/index.rst

 This appendix contains pages of additional information about the LOCKSS system.

-Sections including security advisories; reference information such as list of ports or component versions; and advanced topics like running the LCAP polling and repair protocol over SSL, working with PostgreSQL, or running the LOCKSS Installer from Git.
+Sections include security advisories; reference information such as list of ports or component versions; and advanced topics like running the LCAP polling and repair protocol over SSL, working with PostgreSQL, or running the LOCKSS Installer from Git.

 .. only:: html